nickgrealy/DataOps/README.md

 - Document "How to write your own Reader/Writer" (extend AbsDataReader/AbsDataWriter and register it.)
 - Test reading files from URLs (e.g. http)
 - Extend reader formats (Read html tables from web sites?
 Xml?
 Xls<2013?
 Other JDBC databases? etc???)
+- Introduce batch mode (pipe data into a table from command line)

 ---